Brownie Black Bean Muffins

 This post may contain affiliate links.

-Look no further than this dietitian-designed recipe for brownie black bean muffins.
-These tasty muffins are rich and chocolatey, without all the excess sugar and butter of the real deal.
+Need a healthy dessert you’ll actually want to eat?
+Look no further than this dietitian-designed recipe for chocolate brownie black bean muffins.
+These tasty muffins are rich, chocolatey, and without all the excess sugar and butter of the real deal.

 Brownie black bean muffins are flourless with a base of black beans and oats — and I promise, you can’t even taste the difference.
 Even better?
 They’re made in a blender for minimal effort and easy clean-up.

-What do black bean muffins taste like?
+What do flourless black bean muffins taste like?

 I promise, you would never guess these muffins contained beans.
 Once everything is blended and baked, all you’re getting is a delicious and nutrient-packed muffin you’ll love to eat.

-Important ingredients and swaps
+Ingredients and swaps

-Scroll down to the recipe card for the detailed recipe.
+Scroll down to the recipe card for the full ingredients list and detailed recipe.

 - Canned black beans: Make sure these are well rinsed and drained before adding to your blender.